2021 Fine & Studio Arts Degree Guide

 Fine & Studio Arts Degrees Remain Popular

-Approximately 1,368 colleges in the U.S. offer a fine and studio arts degree of some kind.
+There are 1,368 schools offering degrees in fine and studio arts in the United States.
 This year's Best Colleges for Fine & Studio Arts ranking compares 332 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of Fine Arts programs later in this article.

-Requirements for Getting a Degree in Fine & Studio Arts
+What Are The Requirements For a Degree in Fine & Studio Arts

 Students in the fine arts field usually have some amount of natural talent and experience working in one or more artistic mediums.
 They have passion for art and enjoy working with their hands to create things.
 Their creativity and imagination allows them to form unique pieces of art that express the emotion of the artist.
 Students in this field have good interpersonal and communication skills because they will be required to speak with gallery owners and the general public to sell their artwork.